JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 - Deactivate "Radeon FreeSync" option

 You will need to restart Playnite if you made these changes while Playnite is running.

-**Blur-Related Issue:**

-Integrated GPUs may struggle with background blur.
-Adjust blur intensity and quality or disable it in settings.

 **UI Stuttering When Scrolling Large Lists:**